rwindegger/ConfuserEx-Reborn/index.md

 ---
 {% include setup %}

-ConfuserEx is an free, open-source protector for .NET applications.
+ConfuserEx-reborn is an free, open-source protector for .NET applications.
-It is the successor of [Confuser](http://confuser.codeplex.com) project.
+It is the successor of [ConfuserEx](https://github.com/yck1509/ConfuserEx) project.

 ---
 <div class="row">